Achievable logoAchievable logo

 • Agreed Value is a valuation method where the insurer and insured agree on the value of the property before a loss.
 It replaces the need for coinsurance and locks in the settlement amount for covered total losses.

-• Stated Amount, is commonly used for classic or antique vehicles.
+• Stated Amount is commonly used for classic or antique vehicles.
 The insured declares a stated value, and insurance is written for that amount.
-The insurer generally pays the stated amount or the cost to repair or replace the property, whichever is less, unless fraud or material misrepresentation is proven
+The insurer generally pays the stated amount or the cost to repair or replace the property, whichever is less, unless fraud or material misrepresentation is proven.

 • Functional replacement cost is used when property is repaired or replaced with less costly or modern materials that perform the same function, often in historic or older structures where original materials are unavailable or impractical.

-The doctrine of actual cash value prevents an insured from profiting or collecting the coverage amount regardless of the amount of the loss.
-If Jean owns a $100,000 dwelling but insures it for $200,000, she will not be able to collect the $200,000 if a total loss occurs.
-ACV is the method of loss valuation most often utilized in property and liability policies.
+ACV is a method of loss valuation commonly used in property and liability policies.
 It is typically calculated as replacement cost minus depreciation, or by using the “broad evidence rule,” depending on the jurisdiction.

 Replacement Cost

-Replacement cost is the amount needed today to replace damaged or destroyed property covered under the policy.
-Some policies will pay a loss based on the replacement cost of the damaged property if stipulated in the contract, which generally has a higher premium.
 Replacement-cost coverage pays to repair or replace property with materials of like kind and quality, without deduction for depreciation, but only up to the policy limit.
 This does not violate the principle of indemnity because the insured cannot recover more than the amount of insurance purchased.
-Some optional “guaranteed replacement cost” endorsements extend coverage beyond limits, but these are clearly disclosed and not standard.
+Some optional “guaranteed replacement cost” endorsements extend coverage beyond limits, but these are clearly disclosed and are not standard.

 The coinsurance clause states that the insured must carry insurance which is at least 80% of the property’s value.
 If not, a formula will be applied to determine what the insurer will pay.